|Film Title/Year and Description|

 Chingachgook then delivered a poignant eulogy for his son in the film's final lines of dialogue, calling himself the "last of the mohicans":

-Earlier in this film directed by Alfonso Arau, Dr. John Brown (Mario Ivan Martinez) had treated unfulfilled-in-love ranch cook Tita (Lumi Cavazos) who pined for the unattainable love of Pedro Muzquiz (Marco Leonardi).
-He explained about how each person has an inner box of matches that potentially can ignite by emotions, but warned:
+Earlier in this Mexican film directed by Alfonso Arau, Dr. John Brown (Mario Ivan Martinez) explained about how each person had an inner box of matches that could potentially be ignited by emotions.
+He warned that the flame that was in everyone might cause death if it went out or became too bright:

 At the end of the film, with everyone dead or married off, Tita and Pedro finally were able to make love without interruption (they had once consummated their love earlier) in a candle-filled bedroom, as lightning flashed outdoors.

-As Pedro screamed out his love for Tita ("I love you!"), his 'inner matches' exploded in passion and produced literal sparks and he promptly died.
+As Pedro screamed out his love for Tita ("I love you!") during orgasm, his 'inner matches' exploded in passion and produced literal sparks and he promptly died.

-Their bedroom erupted in flames - reuniting their souls in a radiant tunnel in the hereafter where they lived together in their "buried love" without judgment by others.
+Tita swallowed matches to regain the flame inside her, and set the entire house on fire in the process.
+Their bedroom erupted in flames - reuniting their souls in a radiant tunnel in the hereafter where they lived together in their "buried love" - without judgment by others.

 Of Mice and Men (1992)

-Child-like, simple-minded brute giant Lennie Small (John Malkovich) accidentally killed a farmhouse wife (Sherilyn Fenn) by inadvertently crushing and breaking her neck when he tried to silence her screams after stroking her soft hair.
+Lennie accidentally killed a farmhouse wife (Sherilyn Fenn) by inadvertently crushing and breaking her neck when he tried to silence her screams after stroking her soft hair.
 Afterwards, Lennie picked up her rag-doll body and reprimanded her: "You done a bad thing" and then turned it back on himself: "I done a really bad thing" before running off.

 She was married to the ranch boss' son Curley (Casey Siemaszko), who was hot-headed for revenge.
-Lennie's best friend and guardian, fellow laborer George Milton (Gary Sinise) sensed it was an accidental death ("He's nuts.
+George sensed it was an accidental death ("He's nuts.
 He never done this to be mean") but couldn't call off the vigilante lynch mob.

 Lennie's last pitiful words were about his oft-repeated task.